-The Pozas Azules are truly a hidden gem in Taxco, Mexico.
-Daniel and I went during our weekend trip to Taxco from Mexico City, and they were so beautiful.
-There’s not a ton of info on the internet about how to get the Pozas Azules or even why you should go, so I’m here to share it all.
+Daniel and I went during our weekend trip to Taxco from Mexico City and they were beautiful.
+There’s not a ton of info online about how to get the Pozas Azules from Taxco or even why you should go, so I’m here to share it all.

 What to Do at the Pozas Azules

 The entrance fee is 30 pesos / 1.50 usd per person and you can stay as long as you want.
 How should you fill the time?

 - Get some Mexican cuisine at the local stands or a buy a few snacks and beers

 - Pack your own lunch to enjoy at the picnic tables

 - Jump from the boulders into the pools

 - Relax under a waterfall